baumrock/RockMigrations/docs/repeaters/readme.md

-# Migating Repeaters
+# Migrating Repeaters

-write nice: using repeaters with RockMigrations is quite simple. using the `rmf-repeater` snippet you'll get this:
+Utilizing repeaters with RockMigrations is straightforward.
+By employing the `rmf-repeater` snippet, you can achieve the following configuration:

 ```php
 'your_field' => [